Bottle Feeding your Baby

 What kind of nipples should I use?

 - There are different types and sizes of nipples that may be used in bottle feeding.
 Talk to your baby's pediatrician about the kind of nipple you should use to feed your baby.
-Your baby may need a special nipple if he has trouble sucking or swallowing.
+Your baby may need a special nipple if he or she has trouble sucking or swallowing.

 - Always check the size of the hole in the nipple.
 Turn the bottle upside down and shake it.
 This will show you if the formula or breast milk is coming through the nipple at the right speed.
 The flow is okay if you get a little spray of liquid, and then a few drops.
 The liquid is flowing too quickly if it pours or spurts out.
 It is flowing too slowly if only a drop or two comes out.